peridoteagle/interview-coding/README.md

 # Lessons from CEO's: Analyzing the Text from the New York Times Corner Office Column in R

 This repo is an extension of a previous project found at .
 The goal of the previous project was to provide tools to social science researchers to extract topics from a small number of interview transcripts.
 I used transcripts from the New York Times Corner Office Column for test data.
 I was curious about what an analysis of all the New York Times Corner Office Column articles would look like.
 Thus, the inspiration from this project.
 Steps included:

-1. Using the NYT API to get the URL's for Corner Office articles (approximately 525 articles)
+1. Using the NYT API to get the URL's for Corner Office articles (451 out of the 525 published articles)
 2. Using these URL's to obtain the content of the articles (not available directly from the API)
 3. Cleaning the transcripts such that the interview questions were removed and each response was coded as an individual document
 4. Cleaning the text data
 5. Producing a word cloud of the most frequent words
-6. Using LDA to identify common topics
+6. Using LDA to identify common topics and visualizing the topics in an interactive tree
+7. An R-Shiny app to display CEO quotes that include the most common word ('people')

 ## Project Steps